Viral video of NYPD arresting woman selling churros in subway draws outrage

 "No," the officer said.

-In a now-viral thread, Newman said one of the officers mocked the woman and rolled his eyes at her after she attempted to speak in Spanish to another cop.
+In a now-viral thread, Newman said one of the officers mocked the woman and rolled his eyes at her after she tried to speak in Spanish to another officer.

 "No matter what the law says, there is no reason why that many officers needed to encircle, demean, and police the poverty of that woman of color," Newman wrote.
 "It was an abuse of power, and yet another example of how broken our system is."

-The NYPD said in a statement that the arrest Friday was a response to numerous complaints about unlicensed vendors at the Broadway Junction station in Brooklyn due to health concerns.
+The New York Police Department said in a statement that the arrest was a response to numerous complaints about unlicensed vendors at the Broadway Junction station in Brooklyn because of to health concerns.
 Police said the woman in the video had received 10 summons in the last five months for unlicensed food sales at the Broadway Junction stop.

-She was told in both English and Spanish that she would be given a summons during the arrest Friday and her cart would be taken for evidence, according to the NYPD.
+She was told in English and Spanish that she would be given a summons during the arrest Friday and that her cart would be taken for evidence, according to police.

-New York City Comptroller Scott Stringer tweeted Newman's video and said that the incident raises "serious questions" about increased police presence in the subways.
+New York City Comptroller Scott Stringer tweeted Newman's video and said the incident raised "serious questions" about increased police presence in the subways.

 "This kind of enforcement doesn't make anyone safer," Stringer wrote.

-Stringer's criticism was echoed in statements from other city officials, including New York City Council Speaker Corey Johnson.
+Stringer's criticism was echoed in statements from other city officials, including City Council Speaker Corey Johnson.

 "Over-policing our subways isn’t going to solve anything," Johnson said on Twitter.
 "We can keep the subway safe without harming people just trying to earn a living."